Is PayPal Good for Small Businesses? Pros & Cons

 Cons of PayPal Zettle

-PayPal is an online payment processor first.
-Its point-of-sale (POS) service is meant to support business account holders who wish to process transactions through PayPal.
-Unfortunately, PayPal Zettle does not come with any available add-on POS features, nor does it have a range of compatible POS integrations.
+Unfortunately, one of the disadvantages of PayPal Zettle is that it does not come with any available add-on POS features, nor does it have a range of compatible POS integrations.
 This makes it difficult for merchants with fast-growing companies that require other back-office tools such as shipping and vendor and employee management.

 For a mobile POS, it’s crucial to be able to continue accepting payments even when the internet connection is interrupted.
 Unfortunately, while its mobile card reader is more feature-rich than most of its competitors, PayPal Zettle does not support offline payments.
 You will have to depend on your data or Wi-Fi when accepting on-the-go payments.